 Working with a professional psychotherapist is recommended to smoothly work through this process of healing.
-Remember, these feelings were so intense that your body have taken a defensive stance to the feelings and now you do not feel them anymore.
+Remember, these feelings were so intense that your body has taken a defensive stance to the feelings and now you do not feel them anymore.
 But they’re still stored in your body, and that is the nature of PTSD.

 This journey starts when we become aware of what’s really going on in our body and mind.
 Instead of living in our protective mechanisms, we start to notice them.

 At first, you may be inclined to judge or dislike these parts of yourself, but that’s not the purpose of this work.
 Instead, we begin to develop a curious awareness of what we are feeling inside, our conflicts, the discrepancies in our thoughts and actions.
 So it is acceptable if we become judgmental or angry with ourselves during this process.

 When we work through trauma, it’s important to pay attention to our bodies (heart, muscles, gut), which has a language of its own.
 It’s frustrating to communicate with body sensations like “numbness” or “tension”, but we can start with the knowledge that our bodies put up those defenses to protect us from some really overwhelming emotions.

 By acknowledging this noble effort, we can begin put a holistic effort into working through the issues.